-Fertility treatment is an delicate process that requires sensitivity to meet the needs of every patient’s journey to parenthood.
-Through on-going research and education, the euroCARE team stays at the forefront of fertility advances and new technologies to help you reach your dreams of parenthood.
+Fertility treatment is a delicate process that requires sensitivity to meet the needs of every patient.
+Through on-going research and education, our expert team stays at the forefront of fertility advances and new technologies to help you reach your dreams of parenthood.
 Located in the Turkish Republic of Northern Cyprus (TRNC), EuroCARE IVF is an all-encompassing IVF centre that consistently provides patients with the highest success rates (about 70% per cycle).

 Led by expert fertility specialists, euroCARE IVF is an all-encompassing IVF center located in the Turkish Republic of Northern Cyprus.

 Our clinical success is achieved by positive patient testimonials, high recognition amongst our community of peers, and — by the precious babies that are now apart of the euroCARE family.

 Minimal stimulation IVF (Mini-IVF), is a relatively new technique that offers a moderate version of ovarian stimulation compared to In-Vitro Fertilization (IVF).